Murder Most Horrid: Awards

-Video and DVD releases
+Home media

-Video
+VHS

 Two videos of the series were released by the BBC in 1996, through BBC Worldwide/Talkback (the former of which became 2 | entertain).
 Both were released on 3 June 1996, the first containing three episodes from series one and the second, three episodes from series two.
 These two series were not repeated on British television as often as the later series and, as a result, episodes not featured on the videos released by the BBC (The Case of the Missing, He Died A Death, Mrs Hat and Mrs Red, A Severe Case of Death, We All Hate Granny and Smashing Bird) have proven fairly difficult to view.